 Homeschooling his or her child at least 30 hours per week, which is considered self-employment

 Recipients are not required to participate further in SNAP E&T activities after they have accepted employment but can voluntarily participate until the job begins.
-If the recipient chooses not to participate, Boards must ensure that a sanction request is not initiated.
+If the recipient chooses not to participate, Boards must ensure that a penalty request is not initiated.
 Additionally, Boards must ensure that a reconsideration request is sent to HHSC as soon as Workforce Solutions Office staff has been informed of the recipient’s full-time employment.
 Refer to B-108.f for more information.

 Work Code Q requires that the recipient be an individual subject to and complying with any work requirement under TANF.